jdoner02/cybersecurity-job-scraper/README.md

 # AI & Cybersecurity Jobs – USAJOBS

 Daily scraper that fetches AI and Cybersecurity roles from USAJOBS, stores versioned data (JSON/CSV), publishes a small mobile-friendly site via GitHub Pages, and sends concise email digests through GitHub Actions.
+It can also notify a Discord channel (Webhook or Bot) and post to GitHub Discussions so subscribers get emails.

 Features
 - Two categories: AI and Cybersecurity